syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ### Animations

-  While pressing the center of the tile, the tile press animation occurs by setting properties such as [ScaleDepth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ScaleDepth.html) determines the depth of scaling effect while pressing the  center of the tile and [TilePressDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TilePressDuration.html) specifies the time taken for the single tile press animation.
+The tile press animation causes the entire tile to be zoomed in/out at specified interval.
+You can set tile press animation by setting properties such as [ScaleDepth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ScaleDepth.html)  and [TilePressDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TilePressDuration.html) in the HubTile.
+The ScaleDepth is used to customize the depth of scaling effect while pressing the center of the tile.
+The TilePressDuration is used to determine the time taken for the single tile press animation.

    {% tabs %}
    {% highlight XAML %}